Parents and residents call for Uvalde school board to fire district police chief during emotional open forum

 The revelations of the last three weeks have not only left city residents livid, but it also brought into question whether Arredondo will be held accountable at all for his actions -- or lack thereof -- on that tragic day.

-"How are we supposed to continue our lives here when the people that are supposed to protect us let down our families," Ramirez said through tears.
-"Do us a favor and do what you know is right and make these people accountable for what happened."
+"Do us a favor and do what you know is right and make these people accountable for what happened," Ramirez said through tears.

 Brett Cross, a relative of victim Uziyah Garcia, said the board was failing its residents if it continues to keep Arredondo on staff.